Affidavit Format to Release Stolen Vehicle from Police Custody

 A____

-- That I am the lawful owner of the motor vehicle bearing Registration No. __________.
+- That the applicant is the lawful registered owner of the vehicle bearing Registration No. __________, Engine No. _________, and Chassis No. __________.

 Add new comment